inakiabt/walkie-talkie/README.md

         console.log(body);
     });

-See the tests folder for more examples.
+See the tests folder for more examples on usage.

 ## Contributing and Testing

 Contributing bug fixes and features is very welcome!
-If you want to contribute to the project, you'll need to run create and run tests for anything that needs it. and Mocha is used for testing so add your tests to the `test` folder, but first you'll need to create a `config.json` file in the root of the tests folder and fill it with your credentials.
+If you want to contribute to the project, you'll need to create and run tests for anything you add that needs it.

+Mocha is used for testing so add your tests to the `test` folder, but first you'll need to create a `config.json` file in the root of the tests folder and fill it with your credentials.

-Run
+Start by installing the project dependencies by running

     npm install && npm install -g mocha gulp

-then create your `config.json` in the `test` folder
+then create your `config.json` in the `test` folder.

     {
       "settings": {